phongluudn1997/Javscript-Core/Interview.md

+# Project experience
+* Which pattern that NestJS use?
+DI, MVC, Decorator, CQRS
+* Which pattern that ExpressJS use?
+Middleware

+# Javascript Core
-1. var, let and const
+* var, let and const

 | Feature                   | var       | let                                                    | const                                                  |
 |---------------------------|-----------|--------------------------------------------------------|--------------------------------------------------------|